-WQG's are not uniquely determined by $K$, as $q(K)$ depends on the choice of $T$ (which is not necessarily maximal) and the edge weights depend on the choice of vertex representatives $\tilde{v}_i \in K$.
-However, in any WQG we can extend the domain of $w$ to be any directed path of edges in $q(K)$.
+WQG's are not uniquely determined by $K$, as $q(K)$ depends on the choice of $T$ (which is not necessarily maximal) and the quotient graph edge weights depend on the labelling and choice of vertex representatives $\tilde{v}_i \in K$.
+However, for any WQG we can extend the domain of $w$ to directed paths of edges in $q(K)$.
 Explicitly, for a path $p$ along the directed edges $e_1,\dots,e_m$ we define $w(p)=\sum_{i=1}^m w(e_i)$ and $w(p^{-1})=-w(p)$ (where $p^{-1}$ denotes the reverse of the path $p$ in $q(K)$).
-This means $w$ takes the same value on homotopy-equivalent egde-paths and it restricts to a group homomorphism $w:\pi_1(q(K),v)\to\Z^d$ for any basepoint $v$. \footnote{We may also think of $w:\mathcal{C}(q(K))\to\Z^d$ as a groupoid morphism, where $\mathcal{C}(q(K))$ is the graph groupoid of $q(K)$, although this is beyond the scope of this paper.} From a homological perspective, we may also consider $w$ a $T$-valued cocycle of $q(K)$.
+This means $w$ takes the same value on homotopy-equivalent edge-paths and it restricts to a group homomorphism $w:\pi_1(q(K),v) \to T$ for any basepoint $v$.

-\begin{definition} Let $Q$ be a \emph{connected} WQG with weights given as $\Z^d$-coefficients.
-We set $W_Q$ to be the subgroup of $\Z^d$ containing weights of all cycles in $q(K)$,
+\begin{definition} Let $Q$ be a \emph{connected} WQG with weights in a given group $T \cong \Z^d$.
+We set $W_Q$ to be the subgroup of $T$ containing weights of all cycles in $Q$,